Satellites of spherical subgroups: Introduction

-Let $N:=\Hom(M,\Z)$ be the dual lattice.
-We denote by $\langle - ,- \rangle \, : \, M \times N \to \Z$ the natural pairing.
-A spherical embedding $X$ of $G/H$ is called {\em elementary} if it consists of exactly two $G$-orbits: a dense orbit $X^0$ isomorphic to $G/H$ and a closed orbit $X'$ of codimension one.
-In this case $X$ is always smooth and it is uniquely determined by the restriction of the divisorial valuation $v_{X'}\, :\, \C(G/H) \to \Z$ to the free abelian group $\mathcal{M}(U) \subset \C(G/H)$, where $\C(G/H)$ denotes the field of rational functions on $G/H$, \cite{LV,BLV}.
-Using the isomorphism $\omega : \mathcal{M}(U) \cong M$ we can identify this restriction with an element $n_{X'} \in N$.
-In this way, we obtain a bijection between the set $\mathcal{V}=\mathcal{V}(G/H)$ of $\Q$-valued discrete $G$-invariant valuations of $\C(G/H)$ and a convex polyhedral cone in $N_\Q:=N\otimes_\Z \Q$ which is called the {\em valuation cone} of the spherical homogeneous spaces $G/H$, see \cite[Proposition 7.4]{LV} or \cite[Corollary~1.8]{K}.
-So we may identify $\V$ with the valuation cone of $G/H$.
-According to the Luna-Vust theory \cite{LV}, any $G$-equivariant embedding $X$ of the spherical homogeneous space $G/H$ can be described combinatorially by a {\em colored fan} in the $r$-dimensional $N_\Q$; see \cite{K} or \cite{Perrin} for surveys on the topic.
-Elementary embeddings correspond to uncolored cones $\Q_{\ge 0} v$ with $v$ a nonzero lattice point in $N \cap \V$.
+A spherical embedding $X$ of $G/H$ is said to be {\em elementary} if it consists of exactly two $G$-orbits: a dense orbit $X^0$ isomorphic to $G/H$ and a closed orbit $X'$ of codimension one.
+In this case $X$ is always smooth and it is uniquely determined by the restriction of the divisorial valuation $v_{X'}\, :\, \C(G/H) \to \Z$ to the free abelian group $\mathscr{M}(U) \subset \C(G/H)$, where $\C(G/H)$ is the field of rational functions on $G/H$, \cite[\S\S8.3, 7.5, 8.10]{LV}.
+Using the isomorphism $\omega : \mathscr{M}(U) \isomap M$ we may view this restriction as an element $n_{X'} \in N$.
+This induces a bijection between the set $\V=\V(G/H)$ of $\Q$-valued discrete $G$-invariant valuations of $\C(G/H)$ and a convex polyhedral cone in $N_\Q:=N\otimes_\Z \Q$, see \cite[Proposition 7.4]{LV} or \cite[Corollary~1.8]{K}.
+The latter is usually referred to as the {\em valuation cone} of the spherical homogeneous space $G/H$.
+In this way we may identify $\V$ with the valuation cone of $G/H$.
+According to the Luna-Vust theory \cite[Sect.~8]{LV}, any $G$-equivariant embedding $X$ of $G/H$ can be combinatorially described by a {\em colored fan} in the $r$-dimensional vector space $N_\Q$.
+The classification of $G$-equivariant embeddings (the Luna-Vust theory) was first studied in a more general setting.
+For spherical varieties, this was later simplified and extended to any characteristic by Knop in \cite{K}.

+In this classification, elementary embeddings correspond to uncolored cones $\Q_{\ge 0} v$ in $N_\Q$ with $v$ a nonzero lattice point in $N \cap \V$.
+We shall denote by $(X_v,x_v)$ the elementary embedding of $G/H$, with closed $G$-orbit $X'_v$, corresponding to a nonzero lattice point $v$ in $N \cap \V$.
+It is uniquely defined up to $G$-equivariant isomorphism.